torrentkino/torrentkino/README.md

 you use encryption.
 As long as the connection comes from ::1 the masala daemon will accept the recursive requests.

+Masala uses a hostname cache for fast lookups within big swarms.
+A queried hostname will be cached for 30 minutes.
+Masala also lookups that queried hostname every 5 minutes on its own.
+So, the cache stays up-to-date.
+It stops 30 minutes after your last query for that hostname.

 ## FILES

   * **/etc/nsswitch.conf**: